NicholasMcRae/CollegeProjects/README.md

 - Ended up producing an app that can record the total time a user spends on different activities
 - This app is 'project submission' ready, not 'sell' ready.
 To make it sellable it would need a few more months of work
 - Completed in term 6

+TD Deals
+- app developed for Fanshawe term 6 "TD Challenge"
+- leverages Google Maps and Place APIs to produce customer-centric deals that are pinned to a map